Baylor > Welcome > Graduate > MA Requirements

 Admission is contingent upon meeting the following requirements:

-4. a Graduate Record Examination aptitude score of at least 1000 (verbal plus quantitative), the verbal score of which must be at least 600;
+4. A GRE aptitude score of at least 1000 (verbal plus quantitative), the verbal score of which must be at least 600;

 Probationary admission may be allowed when the undergraduate grade point average in English falls below 3.5 but not below 3.0 and/or the overall grade point average falls below 3.0 but not below 2.7, or when the Graduate Record Examination composite aptitude score falls below 1000 and/or the verbal section below 600.
 Probationary admission requires the approval of the departmental graduate committee and means that the student must make a "B" average in the first 9 graduate hours of coursework at Baylor.
 Final approval rests with the Graduate School.
 One may not hold an assistantship while on probation.